HowProgrammingWorks/SelfAssessment/Skills/DotNET.md

   - Kubernetes for orchestration
   - Serverless computing
 - C# Development
-  - C# syntax and language fundamentals
+  - C# syntax and language fundamentals🖐️ used
   - Advanced C# features (LINQ, async/await, delegates, events)
-  - Reflection and dynamic programming
+  - Reflection and dynamic programming🖐️ used
-  - Data types and collections
+  - Data types and collections🖐️ used
-  - Generics and extension methods
+  - Generics and extension methods🖐️ used
   - Attributes and annotations
   - Interoperability with other .NET languages
 - `F#` Development